rypan1998/EasyVolcap/readme.md

 # Train a 3DGS model on the ${expname} dataset
 # changes in configs/exps/gaussiant/gaussiant_actor1_4_subseq.yaml
 # 1. n_points: I encountered an error when 262144, and indicated 306894 was the right value.
 # 2. densify_until_iter: might run out of VRAM, try reducing its value.
-I didn't change this.
+I use 25000
 evc -c configs/exps/gaussiant/gaussiant_${expname}.yaml

 # Perform rendering on the trained ${expname} dataset